 As a business in the US, you are likely to experience hundreds, if not thousands of daily ‘probes’ on your digital assets.
 The best way to secure access for employees and partners to those assets lie in enforcing multi-factor authentication, so your system remains secured even if attackers manage to penetrate a single layer of defence, say through a stolen password.

-How NCT can help you win the war against phishing attacks
+How New Charter Technologies can help you win the war against phishing attacks

 Phishing attacks are an everyday reality for businesses and one you should never take lightly – even if the attack appears to have ‘failed’.
 It means your business is targeted and can be attacked on a much larger/ using more advanced strategies very soon.
 Get the digital security help you need today.